Quiver moduli and quantum loop algebras: Introduction

 \subsection{Acknowledgements}

-I would like to thank Ben Davison, David Hernandez, Shivang Jindal, Hiraku Nakajima, Tudor Pădurariu, Markus Reineke and Yukinobu Toda for numerous important conversations on the topics of the present paper.
+I would like to thank Ben Davison, David Hernandez, Shivang Jindal, Hiraku Nakajima, Tudor Pădurariu, Markus Reineke and Yukinobu Toda for numerous important conversations on the topics of the present paper, and the authors of \cite{COZZ} for their proof of Theorem \ref{conj:main}.